A Rogue Robot Is Blamed For a Human Colleague's Gruesome Death

 If only it had been connected to the Internet...

-Re:Industrial accident (Score:4, Interesting)
+Re:Industrial accident (Score:5, Interesting)

 My experience with industrial accidents is that it's almost certainly human error.
 I've seen someone deliberately disable the safety systems because they were inconvenient, then get mutilated doing something stupid the safeties would have prevented them from doing.